dcsil/Achievo/product_research/use_cases.md

 **User Path**:
 1. User opens the Chrome extension and clicks on the **“Add” (+)** button.
-2. A pop-up appears asking the user to choose between:
-   - Uploading a syllabus
-   - Adding a new "to-do"
-3. User selects **Add To-Do** to better describe their situation.
 4. User is brought to a separate page to manually add a new event to their calendar.
 5. User submits the desired change.
 6. AI updates the schedule accordingly, shifting deadlines if necessary.
-7. User is returned to the updated calendar view.
+7. User is returned to the updated tasks view.
 8. User can export the updated calendar as an `.ics` file.

 **UI/UX Mock-Up**: